nwager/kernel-docs/docs/explanation/ubuntu-linux-kernel-sources.md

 Ubuntu Linux kernel source packages are essential for users and developers who want to build, modify, or understand the kernel that powers Ubuntu systems.
-These packages are stored in Launchpad and organised by series (or release), making it easy to find and work with the appropriate kernel version for any given Ubuntu release.
+These packages are stored in Launchpad and organized by series (or release), making it easy to find and work with the appropriate kernel version for any given Ubuntu release.